saucelabs/sauce-docs/docs/api-testing/integrations/apitesting-saucectl-integration.md

 Check the list of [Global Flags](#global-flags) you can use.

+---

 #### Set Snippet

 Set/update a snippet in a project's vault.
-If a `snippet_name` is already in the vault, the value will be updated, otherwise a new snippet will be added.
-You can set a snippet's value by providing a path to a file defining the snippet or use "-" to read from standard input stream (stdin).
+If a `snippet_name` is already in the vault, it is updated with the new one; otherwise, it adds a new snippet.
+You can set a snippet's value by providing a path to a file defining the snippet or using "-" to read from the standard input stream (stdin).
 Use `--project` to specify the project by its name or run without `--project` to choose from a list of projects.

 ```bash
 saucectl apit vault set-snippet "variable_name" FILE_NAME --project "project_name" [flags] # from a file